 - PDF files to make your own Henna Hapiness Jar

-How does this course contribute to my already existing practice routine?
+How does this class contribute to my already existing practice routine?

 I’m new to henna is this for me?